-1. Incomplete grades in the transcript: If a student fails to submit pending coursework or complete their thesis by the relevant deadline in a given semester, the faculty at their own discretion may grant an Incomplete grade.
-To obtain a standard grade, the student is required to submit the remaining work/exam within 6 weeks from the grade submission deadline.
-A student cannot graduate with an incomplete grade on the transcript.
-Once a student completes their course requirements - either past the usual deadline in the same semester or in a later semester - they will be graduating as late graduates

-- 2. Failed a compulsory course or passed less than 9 electives: A student may have to retake courses or take additional courses to meet the graduation requirements. - 3.
+- 1. Incomplete grades in the transcript: If a student fails to submit pending coursework or complete their thesis by the relevant deadline in a given semester, the faculty at their own discretion may grant an Incomplete grade.
+A student cannot graduate with an Incomplete grade on the transcript.
+Once a student completes their course requirements either past the usual deadline in the same semester or in a later semester they will be graduating as late graduates. - 2.
+Failed a compulsory course or passed less than 9 electives: A student may have to retake courses or take additional courses to meet the graduation requirements. - 3.
 Leave of absence (LoA) in the first two years: If a student has availed leave of absence in any semester, they will have to take courses to meet the graduation requirements.